RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_std_library.md

 They had to ...
 1. Agree on the definition of things ie terminology.
 2. Agree on the exact representation of data-types and their behavior.
 This representation does not have to be the same as the ABI that you are using, you just have to make sure that your kernel interface *treats* data-types as defined here.
-3. Agree on the common constants : For example error_codes, port numbers of interes ...
+3. Agree on the common constants : For example error_codes, port numbers of interest ...

 ### 2. System Interface
 As earlier mentioned, each kernel had different features and capabilities... some had dozens of advanced and uniquely named file-handling functions while others had like 2 poorly named and unique file-handling functions.